Inspection générale des finances: Tournée and Inspecteurs Généraux des Finances

 The Tournée consists of approximately 50 people, with a median age of 34.
 The group comprises the inspectors of finance (members of the 'corps'), seconded civil servants from other ministries (acting inspectors of finance), and interns.
 Placed under the supervision of the general inspectors, it performs the bulk of the operational work entailed in carrying out the assignments entrusted to the IGF.

 Inspectors of finance are mainly recruited after graduation from the École nationale d'administration (the French national school for high-ranking civil servants) - working for the inspection is often one of the top choices of graduates.
 They spend at least four years working for the IGF before moving to a career outside the IGF.
 The tournée represents a richly rewarding experience for its members, with a heavy emphasis on teamwork, enabling inspectors of finance to develop their capabilities progressively.

 The General Inspectorate of Finance also draws upon talent from a diversity of backgrounds, recruiting via an "external channel", to bring in executive grade personnel with ten years’ public service experience and enable the staff to benefit from a wider range of experience.

 There are 40 or so general inspectors of finance, who embody the expertise and experience of the IGF.
 In some cases they carry out assignments directly, in others they supervise or direct them, in certain cases overseeing and guiding members of the tournée.
 As consultant general inspectors they provide expertise in a specific area, Finance Ministry Department or another ministry.
 They bring the IGF’s vision to bear on their particular sphere, contribute to the planning and oversight of missions, supervise the implementation of their recommendations, and ensure knowledge acquired is properly capitalized on and circulated.

 Current composition

 There are approximately 260 members of the corps, of which 70 inspectors currently work within the General Inspectorate.
 The Head of the General Inspectorate of Finance is Marie-Christine Lepetit.
 Each mission usually gathers between one and four Inspecteurs des Finances under the supervision of one Inspecteur Général des Finances, and can sometimes involve other auditing body (such as the Inspection Générale des Affaires Sociales or the Inspection Générale de l'Administration) or even private consulting firms such as McKinsey & Company.

-Career opportunities after leaving the Inspection
+After leaving the Inspection

 Junior inspectors generally complete four years of assignments before moving on to other ministerial departments, public bodies, ministerial cabinets, international organizations or the private sector.

 Current prominent figures of the Inspection include: